How Can I Protect My Mental Health Records from Heirs Challenging My Capacity as Personal Representative in North Carolina?

 1. Assert the Mental Health Professional–Patient Privilege

 Under North Carolina’s Evidence Code, communications between a patient and a licensed mental health professional remain privileged.
 N.C.G.S. § 8-53.12 prohibits disclosure of those records in civil or criminal proceedings without a court order.
 If an heir subpoenas your records, you can file a motion to quash based on privilege.
-The court must find a compelling reason before ordering production.
+The court may order disclosure only as provided by the statute.

 2. Rely on State Confidentiality Rules